biopet/biopet/docs/pipelines/toucan.md

 Introduction
 -----------
 The Toucan pipeline is a VEP-based annotation pipeline.
-Currently, it comprises just two steps:
+Currently, it comprises just two steps by default:

 * Variant Effect Predictor run
 * [VEP Normalizer on the VEP output](../tools/VepNormalizer.md)

+Additionally, annotation and data-sharing with [Varda](http://varda.readthedocs.org/en/latest/) is possible.

 Example
 -----------